doubleswirve/WordPress-Skeleton/README.md

 Use the URLs you set in the `all.yml` file.
 Now you should be able to access the development site at [http://example.dev](http://example.dev).

+### WP Config

+The configuration files have been set as templates in the WordPress Ansible role `provision/roles/wordpress/templates`.
+The `local-config.php` template is where you will want to set your development MySQL credentials.
+This might be something to move to the Ansible group vars as well.

+`wp-config` will be edited by WP-CLI &mdash; it will add the generated multisite configuration above the `/* That's all, stop editing!
+Happy blogging. */` line.

+The `.htaccess` file should not require any editing.

 ## Assumptions

 * WordPress as a Git submodule in `/wp/`